 The Royal Guard are topped with fuzzy hats and crowds wave red, white and blue flags.
 Celebrations are similar to what I know in the UK.
 Buckingham Palace was replaced by Ananta Samakhom Throne Hall.
 The central statue of Queen Victoria/Nike was replaced with King Chulalongkorn (Rama V) on a horse.
 Our dotty monarch was replaced with the revered Royals of Thailand.
 All familiar yet different.

 The biggest contrast was the multi-coloured array of guards.
 For each Royal Palace the Royal Guard sport their own colour uniform.
 There is also a lot more crying.
 In Thailand, the people love the King.
 Crowds chant ‘Song Pra-Ja-Roen’ or in English ‘Long Live the King’.
 For a country plagued with military and corrupt Governments and just dirty politics, it is great to see such unity and patriotism for Kind Bhumipol.

 Benjakiti Park Celebrations

-Arriving at the side entrance to Benjakiti Park lake we find celebrations well under way.
-The celebrations centre round the open-air amphitheatre near the QSNCC (Queen Sirikit Convention Centre).
-At the entrance candles are handed out.
-We light the candles beside the lake before trekking to the main stage at the floating plaza area.
+Arriving at the side entrance to Benjakiti Park and the central lake, we find celebrations already well underway.
+The celebrations centre around the open-air amphitheatre near the QSNCC (Queen Sirikit Convention Centre).
+At the entrance, candles are handed out.
+We light the candles beside the lake before trekking on to the main stage at the floating plaza area.